XO (song)

-A music video for the song directed by Terry Richardson was filmed in Coney Island in late August 2013.
-It was made available on iTunes with the release of the album on December 13, 2013 and was released online three days later.
-Beyoncé performed the song during the last stops of the North American leg of The Mrs. Carter Show World Tour in December 2013 and later during the tour's second European leg in early 2014.
-To further promote "XO", she performed it at the 2014 BRIT Awards and later at the 2014 MTV Video Music Awards.
-Haim and John Mayer covered the song in 2014, with the latter releasing it as a single.
+Terry Richardson directed the music video for "XO", filmed in Coney Island in late August 2013.
+It was made available on iTunes on December 13, 2013 and released online three days later.
+On the Mrs. Carter Show World Tour, Beyoncé performed the song during the last stops of the North American leg in December 2013 and the second European leg in early 2014.
+She also performed the song at the Brit Awards 2014 and the 2014 MTV Video Music Awards.
+In 2014, Haim covered the song during their several concerts, and John Mayer released his cover version as a single.